 14046 5th Street, Dade City

-Lighthouse Books is a family run shop that has served book lovers for more than 45 years.
-They specialize in books of a scholarly nature, particularly Florida History, Americana, and military history, but carry a broad range of general antiquarian books, used/secondhand books, and a small gallery of prints and maps.
+Lighthouse Books is a family-run shop that has served book lovers for more than 45 years.
+They specialize in scholarly books, particularly Florida History, Americana, and military history, but also carry a broad range of general antiquarian books, used/secondhand books, and a small gallery of prints and maps.

 Mojo Books